jleto6/parse-note/README.md

 * **Flask + Flask-SocketIO:** For local web-based document processing and interaction
 * **Pandas, NumPy:** For data handling, transformation, and CSV/PKL serialization
 * **Prompt Engineering:** For controlling GPT output format and semantic consistency

+## Planned Development

+- Full-featured web interface with user logins, saved sessions, and workspace management
+- PDF and Markdown export of generated documentation
+- Human-in-the-loop feedback system for iterative refinement of generated documentation